Variants of VC dimension and their applications to dynamics: Introduction

 \begin{theorem}[\cite{HY09}] Let $(X, T)$ be a TDS and let $\mU=\left\{U_1, \ldots, U_r\right\}$ be a clopen partition of $X$.
 Then $h_{\topo}^*(T, \mU)=\log \ell$ for some $\ell \in \{1,\ldots,r\}$.
 Moreover, one of the following alternatives holds. \begin{itemize} \item[(a)] If $\ell=r$, then $p_{X,\, \mU}^*(n)=r^n$ for all $n \in \mathbb{N}$. \item[(b)] If $\ell= r-1$, then there exists $c>0$ such that $\ell^n \le p_{X,\, \mU}^*(n) \le n^c \ell^n$ for all $n \ge 2$. \item[(c)] If $2\le \ell \leq r-2$, then there exists $c>0$ such that $\ell^n \le p_{X,\, \mU}^*(n) \le n^{c\log n} \ell^n$ for all $n \ge 2$. \item[(d)] If $\ell=1$, then there exists $c>0$ such that $ p_{X,\, \mU}^*(n) \le n^c$ for all $n \ge 2$. \end{itemize} \end{theorem}

 Alternative (d) tells us that \cref{conj:null} does hold when $X$ is zero-dimensional.
 Indeed, let $\mU$ be any finite open cover of $X$.
-Then $\mU$ has a clopen refinement $\mV=\{V_1,\ldots,V_r\}$ which forms a partition of $X$.
+Then $\mU$ has a clopen refinement $\mV=\{V_1,\ldots,V_r\}$, which forms a partition of $X$.
 Since $\mV$ is a refinement of $\mU$, $p^*_{X,\,\mU}(n)\le p^*_{X,\,\mV}(n)$ for all $n$.
 Moreover, as $(X,T)$ is a null TDS, $h_{\topo}^*(T, \mU)=0$, and so it follows from \cref{thm:HY-dim0} (d) that $p^*_{X,\, \mV}(n) \le n^{c}$ for $n\ge 2$.
 Therefore, $p^*_{X,\,\mU}(n)\le n^{c}$ for all $n\ge 2$, as desired.

 Huang and Ye \cite{HY09} handled alternatives (b)--(d) separately.
-In the present paper, we improve the multiplicative factor in (c) from quasipolynomial to polynomial in $n$, and provide a unified treatment of (b)--(d) in the following.
+Using our combinatorial lemma (i.e., \cref{thm:Natarajan}), we improve the multiplicative factor in (c) from quasipolynomial to polynomial in $n$, and provide a unified treatment of (b)--(d) as follows.

-\begin{theorem} Let $(X, T)$ be a TDS and let $\mU=\left\{U_1, \ldots, U_r\right\}$ be a clopen partition of $X$.
+\begin{theorem} Let $(X, T)$ be a TDS, and let $\mU=\left\{U_1, \ldots, U_r\right\}$ be a clopen partition of $X$.
 Then $h_{\topo}^*(T, \mU)=\log \ell$ for some $\ell \in \{1,\ldots,r\}$.
-Moreover, one of the following alternatives holds. \begin{itemize} \item[(a)] If $\ell=r$, then $p_{X,\, \mU}^*(n)=r^n$ for all $n \in \mathbb{N}$. \item[(b)] If $\ell\le r-1$, then there exists $c>0$ such that $\ell^n \le p_{X,\, \mU}^*(n) \le n^c \ell^n$ for all $n \ge 2$.
+Moreover, one of the following alternatives holds: \begin{itemize} \item[(a)] If $\ell=r$, then $p_{X,\, \mU}^*(n)=r^n$ for all $n \in \mathbb{N}$. \item[(b)] If $\ell\le r-1$, then there exists $c>0$ such that $\ell^n \le p_{X,\, \mU}^*(n) \le n^c \ell^n$ for all $n \ge 2$.

 \end{itemize} \end{theorem}